 - There are few jobs that cannot be done on a part-time or job-share basis.

-- Refusal to allow a woman to return to work after maternity or parental leave is automatically unfair.
+- Refusal to allow a woman to return to work after maternity or parental leave will be automatically unfair.

-1.3 The right to paid time off for ante-natal care and classes.
+The right to paid time off for ante-natal care and classes

 - You can ask to see an appointment card or similar evidence.